-Jac was aware of that history of litigation (her ‘first love’ had climbed with those involved), yet now Jim Perrin somehow convinced her that it was all a ‘misunderstanding’.
-Clearly the legal profession had thought otherwise and so Jim Perrin, necessarily determined not to make the same mistake — when writing his latest book, a biography — asked to meet a foremost climber (and spokesman for climbing), prior to the book’s completion.
-This was to check his text and to clarify any ‘difficult issues’ so that the author might not again fall into the trap which had, presumably, been such a shock after that unnerving experience some years before.
+Jac was aware of that history of litigation (her ‘first love’ had climbed with those involved), yet now Jim Perrin somehow managed to convince her that it was all a mistake, a ‘misunderstanding’.
+Clearly the legal profession had thought otherwise and so Jim Perrin necessarily determined not to make the same mistake when writing his latest book, a biography — asked to meet with foremost climber and spokesman for climbing, Chris Bonington, prior to the book’s completion.
+This was to check his text and to clarify any ‘difficult issues’ so that the author might not again fall into the trap which had, presumably, been such a shock after the unnerving experience some years before.

 * * * * *

 During the preceding sequence of posts we have shown that Jim Perrin, when he moved to our sister’s house, was not — as he had led her to believe — In Funds, but rather was in a most precarious position financially, and we have seen the evidence which proves, that by then, he was skating on very thin ice indeed: he needed to sell his house before the ice cracked and he went under.

 For him to imply — to state — that he had used all his resources on Jac in their short time together is yet another of his many fictions; he is not — as we have proved again and again — an honest man: in fact we know, by now, that Jim Perrin is a man capable of the most duplicitous behaviour and we have shown throughout our postings examples of that characteristic which almost Beggar Belief.